 1. French people must undergo psychological test before getting gun licence

-Unlike in the United States, which has just had its worst ever mass shooting that left 59 people dead in Las Vegas, there is no right to bear arms in France.
+Unlike in the United States, there is no right to bear arms in France.

 To own a gun, you first need to acquire a hunting or sporting licence, and this has to be regularly renewed and requires a psychological evaluation.
 Applicants with any criminal record are automatically refused.

 There is also a blacklist of around 18,000 people who are banned from owning a gun.

 Being in possession of a gun without the correct registration carries a maximum penalty of €75,000 and five years in prison.

 2. French gun ownership among highest in the world

 France is in 12th place in the world in the rankings of gun ownership, according to the Small Arms Survey.
 The estimated total number of guns held by civilians – both legally and illegally – in France is around 10 million, according to figures published by Gun Policy, a project run by the University of Sydney.

 But other studies say that there may be as many 20 million weapons owned by civilians in the nation of 66 million people.